-Begin by peeling off the skin of the eggplant (this is optional if you enjoy the skin) and slicing.
-When slow cooking with eggplant, one of the first steps is to place in a colander over the sink and sprinkle liberally with salt.
-This is a great way to draw out some of its natural moisture and to remove any potential bitterness in the eggplant.
-After allowing it to drain for 30 minutes or so, wipe off the salt and any excess water with paper towels.
+One of the first steps is optional: peeling off the skin of the eggplant (you can choose to leave it on.
+Next, slice and place the eggplant place it in a colander over a medium bowl and sprinkle liberally with salt liberally.
+This is a great way to both draw out some of natural moisture and to remove any potential bitterness.
+After draining for 30 minutes, use paper towels to wipe salt and excess water from eggplant slices.

-Next you are going to layer your dish similarly to how you would layer lasagna.
-Spread a thin layer of tomato sauce on the bottom of your sprayed slow cooker, then add a layer of each of the following: eggplant, sauce, grated parmesan and spices, and sliced mozzarella.
+Next, layer your dish similarly to how you would layer lasagna.
+Spread a thin layer of tomato sauce on the bottom of your sprayed slow cooker.
+Add a layer of each of the following: eggplant, sauce, grated parmesan plus spices, and sliced mozzarella.

-The best thing about this recipe is how well it keeps.
-Leftovers can be stored in the refrigerator in air tight containers or bags for 3-4 days.
-Storing in meal sized portions makes for easy reheat and eat future meals.
+The best thing about this slow cooking recipe is how well it keeps.
+Leftovers can be stored in the refrigerator in an airtight container or bag for 3-4 days.
+Storing in meal-sized portions makes for easy reheat-and-eat future meals.
 Leftovers can also be frozen for up to 3 months and easily reheated in the microwave.

 😉Hints & hacks